Kroc/v80/bin/wla-dx/README.txt

    .RAMSECTION "RAMSection2" APPENDTO "RAMSection1"
    label2    DB
    .ENDS

+NOTE!
+The "APPENDTO" ".SECTION" s are appended in the order the linker sorts them.
+So first "PRIORITY" is considered (0 by default, the bigger the value the more important it is) and then the size of the ".SECTION" is considered, bigger ".SECTION" s are more important than smaller.

 If you wist to skip some bytes without giving them labels, use "." as a label: